 Massive protests against Planned Parenthood, calling for its defunding, have exploded from the turmoil generated by the Center for Medical Progress (CMP), a prolife organization founded by David Daleiden.
 CMP has been releasing to the public a string of heavily edited videos with secret footage, wrongly casting Planned Parenthood in the spotlight for something they didn't do and extending the already centuries-old debate over abortion.
 Daleiden created CMP in order to set up and secretly record meetings about fetal tissue sales with Planned Parenthood officials.
 The videos claim that Planned Parenthood is trafficking fetal tissue, sometimes even compromising the life of the woman who is receiving the abortion, in order to do so.
 Anti-abortionist groups such as the CMP are using these false accusations to close down Planned Parenthood in order to prevent abortions, which make up only a small portion of the many valuable medical services offered.

+In the past, fetal tissue has been used successfully in medical research.
+Scientists have created vaccines for polio, chicken pox and many other diseases after conducting research on fetal tissue.
+The edited version of the first of many videos includes comments by Dr. Deborah Nucatola, Planned Parenthood's senior director of medical research, which imply that the organization seeks to profit financially from extracting fetal tissue. "$30 to $100 depending on the facility, and what's involved," Nucatola says, as she discusses a possible price range.
 The videos came as a horror to the many Americans who didn't have the full story.
 That's because they haven't seen the unedited version of the secret footage as well.
 There is a stark difference in how the two videos portray Planned Parenthood.
 The unedited version includes more comments from Nucatola, where she explains that Planned Parenthood isn't selling tissue.
 "Affiliates are not looking to make money by doing this.
 They're looking to serve their patients," she says.

 Planned Parenthood 2.7 million patients.
 According to Planned Parenthood's 2013-2014 annual report, only three percent of the health services provided by the organization are abortions.
 34 percent of provided services include dispensing contraception and 42 percent involved the treatment and diagnosis of sexually transmitted diseases.
 Evidently, Planned Parenthood isn't just dedicated to aiding women who want abortions, it's dedicated to offering men, women and children with high-quality and affordable health care.
 Planned Parenthood has also noted that it provides nearly three million men and women annually with birth control.
 Shutting down the organization, as many conservatives are trying to do since the CMP began waging its war, would potentially endanger the lives of many who the wide array of health services that Planned Parenthood provides.